 According to a criminal complaint, Perrino’s son called 911 on June 14 just after midnight, reporting that his father had shot a gun inside their Mound Ave home.
 The boy told police he was playing video games in his room when he heard gunfire coming from the living room, where his intoxicated father was talking to the family’s basement tenant.

-The boy said he saw his father on the couch with a revolver in his hand, then watched him fire the gun towards the living room wall.
+The boy said he saw his father on the couch with a revolver in his hand, then watched him fire the gun toward the living room wall.
 That’s when the child called police, according to the complaint.

 The tenant told investigators he and Perrino had been drinking when Perrino retrieved a revolver and shot it at the ground, then shot it again.